-To prepare the data collection for assessing and monitoring wholesale energy markets according to REMIT, the Agency initiated the REMIT implementation pilot project in 2013.
+In order to prepare the data collection for assessing and monitoring wholesale energy markets according to REMIT, the Agency initiated in 2013 the REMIT implementation pilot project.
 Its main purpose was to gather valuable input from parties that were involved in data collection under REMIT.
-In 2014, three REMIT Pilot Project progress meetings were held at the Agency and each brought together more than 20 participants.
+In 2014 three REMIT Pilot Project progress meetings were held at the Agency and gathered more than 20 participants each.

-Deliverable Events: Workshop on the Outline of the 2015 Work Programme Work Programme Objective The Workshops to present the Work Programme Outline held in Ljubljana on 6 June 2012 and on 6 June 2013 were attended by three and one participant, respectively.
-The Work Program objective for 2014 was, therefore, to raise the level of participation.
-Targets and deadlines (indicative) June 2014.
-Performance indicators Number of participants > 5.
+Deliverable Events: Workshop on the Outline of the 2015 Work Programme Work Programme Objective The Workshops for the presentation of the Work Programme Outline held in Ljubljana on 6 June 2012 and on 6 June 2013 were attended by 3 and 1 participant, respectively.
+The Work Program objective for 2014 was therefore to raise the level of participation.
+Targets and deadlines (indicative) June 2014 Performance indicators Number of participants > 5.
 Risk assessment Low participation of stakeholders due to difficulties in accessing Ljubljana, where the event is held.
-Achievement against the target Thirty participants attended the presentation through web-streaming.
+Achievement against the target 30 participants attended the presentation through webstreaming.

 Traffic light